medoix/malicious-docker/README.md

-# malicious-test-docker
+# Malicious Test Docker Image

-Malicious Docker Image - This docker image is intended will emulate malicious behavior to test EDR/Anti Virus solutions on Docker/Kubernetes Hosts/Clusters.
+This docker image is intended to emulate malicious behavior to test EDR/Anti Virus solutions on Docker/Kubernetes Hosts/Clusters.

 ## How To Run
 ```